 To answer this question, I approached two relatives to ask if they would like to try a projection portraiture session.
-Initially reluctant, they both changed their minds and a photo shoot was scheduled for November 2020.
 Each subject was asked to select images that they'd like to have projected onto themselves.
-One selected images of birds and flowers, and the other selected images of fresh fruits and vegetables, and dark abstract images.
+One selected images of birds and flowers, and the other selected dark abstract images.

-The projection photo-shoot with the two "real people" went quite well.
+The projection photo-shoot with the two "real people" went well.
 Sessions were conducted with the two women together, and with each separately.
 In practice, there were far fewer differences between working with professional and amateur subjects than I had expected there might be.
-There was, however, much more spontaneity and a wider range of emotions displayed by the "real people" than in a photoshoot with professional models.
-While both subjects were initially hesitant at the start of the photoshoot, by the end of it, they were giggling and having a grand time.